 - Speak with your bank or credit union about other options for short-term loans.
 It may even be possible to take out a small cash advance on your credit card at a more favorable rate than an auto equity loan.

-- If you credit score has improved or interest rates have dropped since you took out your original car loan, you may want to consider refinancing.
+- If you credit score has improved or car loan interest rates have dropped since you took out your original car loan, you may want to consider refinancing.
 This can lower your monthly payment and free up the necessary cash.

 - Regardless of the type of loan, you should always do some comparison shopping.
 Speak with several lenders to find the one with the lowest fees and interest rate.